In May 2020, Google announced it would prioritise page experience and see core web vitals as a ranking signal.

 Of course, quality content is still king for SEO.
 According to Google, if you have better content than your competitors, it will rank you higher, but when the content quality is the same or about the same, it will rank those with better core web vitals higher.

 Another thing that is affected by this update is Top Stories.

 Previously, AMP was a factor to be featured in Top Stories on mobile devices.
-However, Google announced that AMP was no longer a signal that it will pay attention to anymore.
+However, Google announced a while ago that AMP was no longer a signal that it will pay attention to anymore.
 It removed AMP as a necessary factor for being featured in Top Stories on mobile.
 Instead, it added page experience metrics to the other signals for Top Stories.